EvanSmith-git/path-alias/readme.md

 Like module-alias, you can make aliases for directories and files, and define custom momdule paths.

 ## Disclaimer
-This package isn't garunteed to work nicely, and depends on github repos I have, instead of npm.
+This package isn't guaranteed to work nicely, and depends on github repos I have, instead of npm.

 ## Install